 - CL&P's System Resiliency Plan was approved by PURA on January 16, 2013.
 CL&P has used ETT for many years, but not on all of its distribution lines and, it seems, not as aggressively.
 Under this most recent plan, CL&P has expanded the use of ETT, and now refers to use of ETR (Enhanced Tree Removal).
 To meet the rigid line clearance standards of ETT--8 feet on either side of the wires from ground to sky--healthy trees have to be removed, either because the whole tree is within the 8 foot area or because so much of a healthy tree would have to be pruned away that it must be removed in order not to create a hazardous tree.

 - Electric utilities (CL&P and UI) must obtain a tree warden permit or a permit from the Department of Transportation (DOT), for state highways, to prune or remove trees in the public right of way, and abutting property owners may object to pruning and removal of non-hazardous trees.
-See, summary of law regarding tree warden permits and notice to and right to object by abutting property owners, new requirements for tree warden training, and description of tree warden school and history of tree warden laws in CT.
+See, summary of law regarding tree warden permits and notice to and right to object by abutting property owners, and new requirements for tree warden training.
 Section 13a-140 governs DOT permits, requires written notification to the chief elected official if there is a tree greater than 18" in diameter and permits municipalities to enact an ordinance providing for a civil penalty for illegal pruning or removal on a state scenic highway in the municipality.
 Whether you are in CL&P or UI territory, if you are concerned, contact your tree warden and other municipal officials, such as the mayor, first selectman, legislative council members, conservation, economic development or historic district commissions.
 Be alert to notices from the electric utilities, which are likely to come by regular mail, and file your objection in writing within the time limits.